 Powdered sugar is really just crushed white sugar.
 Even Betty Crocker is A-OK with this substitution in baked goods.
 They recommend using 1 ¾ cup powdered sugar in place of 1 cup of granulated sugar.

 Just know that, “if you are trying to make a sweet sauce then the starch in the powdered sugar may cause it to thicken more quickly,” as the folks at Betty Crocker say.

 8. Don’t have baking soda?

 Substitution: Baking powder (omit or reduce salt in the recipe)

-During this lockdown, my daughter wanted chocolate chip cookies.
+During the winter lockdown, my daughter wanted chocolate chip cookies.
 I found myself completely out of baking soda.
 (We eventually found some in a hardware store.)